November 1-3, 2017, Sheraton Nashville Downtown Hotel

 Can all team members be from the fire department?

-No. Each team must have at least one representative from a different community organization.
+No. Each team must have at least one representative from a different community organization or agency.

 Are there any special criteria for teams?